baranovr/airport-api-project/README.md

 ## 👤 Create Super User

-By default, the application redirects guest users for authentication.
+By default, the application prompts you to create a user who does not have administrator rights.
 To access private pages, you will need to create a `superuser`, this can be done by running the special command and follow further instructions:

 ```bash